 During this phase, your cervical mucus will still be creamy or cloudy in color.
-Additionally, it will be abundant and thick and viscous but not as sticky.
+Additionally, it will be abundant and thick and viscous, but not as sticky.
 This is considered semi-fertile cervical mucus.
 Many women choose to have sex every other day starting with the appearance of this creamy cervical mucus.
-Of course, if your partner has a low sperm count or motility issues, or if your schedules are just simply difficult to get intimate time, don’t worry!
+Of course, if your partner has a low sperm count or motility issues, or if your schedules make it difficult to get intimate time, don’t worry!
 You are still a few days from peak baby-making time and ovulation.
-Sperm can stay alive inside the female reproductive organs for up to 5 days, so it is possible to get pregnant during this phase.
+Sperm can stay alive inside the female reproductive organs for up to 6 days, so it is possible to get pregnant during this phase.

 For your best chances of conception, time intercourse to coincide with this phase.
 As your luteinizing hormone levels rise before and during ovulation, your cervical mucus will become clear, abundant, and extremely stretchy.
 Your cervical mucus should resemble clear, raw egg white.
 It will feel like stretchy slime, be slightly sticky, and odorless.
 If you wanted to, you could stretch it between your fingertips at least an inch, if not more.

-What does clear cervical mucus mean?
-It means your body has reached its prime fertile stage.
+Clear cervical mucus means your body has reached its prime fertile stage.
 Cervical mucus at this stage is a nurturing environment for sperm.
 In fact, this stretchy mucus actually creates channels that help “catapult” the sperm up into the uterus and fallopian tubes.

 You may notice an increased amount a day or two before ovulation.
 This is the perfect time to try making a baby!
 You only have a 12-hour window for the sperm to be in the right place to inseminate the egg.
 So, having sex before ovulation ensures you’ll have those little swimmers waiting patiently to do their job.
 If you want to get pregnant, try to have sex every day, or every other day, you have egg white cervical mucus.